bitflex-llc/BITFLEX-CSharp-API/docs/ApplicationApi.md

 <a name="apiapplicationverifyfacespost"></a>
 # **ApiApplicationVerifyfacesPost**
-> VerifyResult ApiApplicationVerifyfacesPost (string faceId1 = null, string faceId2 = null)
+> VerifyResult ApiApplicationVerifyfacesPost (VerifyFaceData verifyFaceData = null)